 But if you’re comfortable with choosing and managing your own investments, you can build your own portfolio utilizing the plan’s blended and individual options.

-But if you’re not sure how to build a portfolio that caters to your risk appetite, you can use our asset allocation calculator to get a clearer picture of how different investment mixes may break down based on risk levels and savings goals.
+Still, if you’re not sure how to build a portfolio that caters to your risk appetite, you can use our asset allocation calculator to get a clearer picture of how different investment mixes may break down based on risk levels and savings goals.
 A financial advisor can also help you construct a personalized investment strategy utilizing the plan’s portfolio options.
 Over time, your advisor can help you switch investment options as your financial situation and savings goals change.
 Federal law allows you to change portfolio options twice per year.

-How Do I Withdraw Money from the CollegeInvest 529 Plan?
+How Do I Withdraw Money From the CollegeInvest 529 Plan?

 To take money out of the plan, you can complete a withdrawal request form online.
 You’d need your account information and you’d also need to provide the reason for the withdrawal.
 To avoid penalties, you need to make qualified withdrawals during the same tax year it’s used to cover a qualified expense.

-How Can I Save More with CollegeInvest?
+How Can I Save More With CollegeInvest?

 Scholars Choice Advisor-Guided 529 Plan

 If you want professional guidance as you save and invest in your child’s future college education, you can open an account with Colorado’s Scholars Choice Advisor-Guided 529 Plan.
 The plan offers the same tax benefits as the direct plan.
 It also offers various investment options including individual portfolios, and your advisor would help you every step of the way.